pcaressa/awful/doc/awful.md

 While numerical constants are the same, we have operators `+ - * / ^` instead of `ADD SUB MUL DIV POW`, relations `= < > <> >= <=` instead of `EQ LT GT NE GE LE` (one can also use `==` instead of `=`).
 Moreover we have the prefix unary `-` negation operator and the Boolean `not and or` operators.

-Operator priorities are as expected, and they can be altered by means of parentheses
+Operator priorities are as expected, and they can be altered by means of parentheses.

 Examples: